 Warning…

 We are about to discuss perhaps one of the cutest dog breeds in the entire world.
 So… if the last thing you need in your life is a little puppy, we seriously advise you to stop reading now and turn back!
+Not only are these little “fur balls” some of the cutest little things you will ever see in your life, but they also have a personality that will make it impossible not to want to take one home with you!

 But remember…

-Just because this little guy looks like something out of a fairy tale that doesn’t mean that you should make him or her your next pet.
-This is why in this article, we wanted to take a moment and discuss what it might be like to own a Bolognese so that if you do decide to adopt an Bolognese puppy, you won’t be disappointed in your decision six months from now.
+Just because this little guy looks like something out of a fairy tale doesn’t mean you should make them your next pet; this is why, in this article, we wanted to take a moment and discuss what it might be like to own a Bolognese so that if you do decide to adopt a Bolognese puppy, you won’t be disappointed in your decision six months from now.
+So, without further ado, let’s dive right in.

 Bolognese Dog Breed Fast Facts